hashicorp/terraform-provider-aws/website/docs/r/ec2_host.html.markdown

 }
 ```

-Using `terraform import`, import Hosts using the host `id`.
+Using `terraform import`, import hosts using the host `id`.
 For example:

 ```console
 % terraform import aws_ec2_host.example h-0385a99d0e4b20cbb